 See How Rene Van Hofwegen Caters Mendix Training to Meet Your Needs

-In today’s installment of our rapid developer profile series, we feature Rene Van Hofwegen, training manager at Mansystems.
+In today’s maker profile, we feature Rene Van Hofwegen, training manager at Mansystems.
 Rene trains a range of students from business developer to technical developers on how to use Mendix.
 We sat with Rene to get his thoughts on the Mendix Platform and to see the reception he gets from his students.